lucia-auth/lucia/pages/sessions/basic-api/postgresql.md

 Create a session table with a field for a text ID, user ID, and expiration.

 ```
+-- your user table
+-- "app_user" instead of "user" to avoid name collisions
 CREATE TABLE app_user (
     id SERIAL PRIMARY KEY,
     username TEXT NOT NULL UNIQUE